 The Threadborne Slingflex offers good protection.
 The outsole and toe cap protect against bruising from objects under or in front of the foot.
 The outsole and bottom layer of Charged Cushioning stabilize landings to protect against slipping.
 The top layer of Charged Cushioning and the Micro G sockliner protect joints

 during landings by absorbing shock.
 The midsole and upper support the arch to protect against light over-pronation.
 The upper protects against heat with its breathability as well as against rolling or sliding with its support and internal heel counter.

 This shoe has good responsiveness.
 The outsole uses soft rubber to add a little extra spring to the wearer's step, and the treads and grooves provide a good ground feel and smooth transitions.
 The midsole's Charged Cushioning and Micro G sockliner help bounce the foot back into the air after absorbing shock.
 The upper is strong but flexible, keeping the top of the foot stable but allowing it to move naturally.

-Threadborne Slingflex is very supportive.
+The Under Armour Threadborne Slingflex is very supportive.
 The outsole's rubbers lift the foot off the ground and provide underfoot support.
-The midsole supports the foot with its Charged Cushioning and Micro G sockliner that conform the the shape of the foot, creating customized support.
+The midsole supports the foot with its Charged Cushioning and Micro G sockliner that conform to the shape of the foot, creating customized support.
 The upper uses Dyneema for socklike support and has supportive padding in the mesh tongue, the collar, and the internal heel collar.
 The arch support is minimal, good for neutral runners and not forcing an arch for flat feet.